xbmc/repo-scripts/script.tubecast/README.md

 * If you have a video queue set and attempt to stop playback from Kodi the next video on the queue will be played.
 Make sure you clear the playlist from the youtube application itself

-* Kodi will hang if closed while having a established connection.
-Unpair the device first.

 ### Disclaimer